AGiorgetti/agiorgetti.github.io/_drafts/fluent-interface-class-hierarchy.md

     internal Calculator internalSubtract()
     {
         // do the job
-        return this; // actually there's no real need to return the instance of the object here.
+        return this; // actually there's no real need to return the instance of the object here, it will be handled in the Extension Method below.
     }
 }